YuanTian1991/Inivata_Coding_Test/README.md

 The test is about Amplicon sequence mutation detection.
 Those amplicon sequence has been preprocessed (or maybe simulated) in `amplicon_x.fa.gz` .
 I need to:

 1. Identify mutations exist in each amplicon file.
-2. Also, I need to extract reference sequence from fasta file, then find out what is the nature mutation in corresponding amplicon.
+2. I need to extract reference sequence from fasta file, then find out what is the nature mutation in corresponding amplicon.
 3. An additional task is to find gene name, by maching amplicon coordinates with a gene list bed file.
-4. The instruction is not required, but since there are multiple `amplicon_x.fa.gz`, it’s better to have a function to automate the analysis work.
+4. The instruction is not required, but since there are multiple `amplicon_x.fa.gz` files, it’s better to have a function to automate the analysis work.
 5. Finally, I need to draw a barplot to show mutation frequency for each amplicon.

 ## 1. Mutation Detection

-Since all amplicons are matched on character in string, thus I wrote below R function to quickly identify mutations for each chr in string.
-In other word, for each base.
+Since all amplicons are matched on character in string, thus I wrote [an R function](https://github.com/YuanTian1991/Inivata_Coding_Test/tree/main/S01_MutationDetection) to quickly identify mutations for each character (base) in string.
 The idea is based on the fact that all amplicon sequences in one file have exactly the same length, thus I can convert all sequences into a matrix, then use column functions to identify mutation.

 In below function, there is only one parameter: